Volunteer with Parks in Houston

 How do my efforts support Houston parks?

 Houston Parks Board is a nonprofit dedicated to providing access to quality parks and greenspace for all people.
-Since 1976, we have worked hand-in-hand with the Houston Parks and Recreation Department, completing more than 250 park projects.
-In 2012, Houstonians voted for the Bayou Greenways 2020 project, an ambitious project to build a network of linear parks that make our lives happier, healthier, and more connect.
+Since 1976, we have worked hand in hand with the Houston Parks and Recreation Department, completing more than 250 park projects.
+In 2012, Houstonians voted for the Bayou Greenways initiative, an ambitious project to build a network of linear parks that make our lives happier, healthier, and more connect.
 With over 3,000 acres of green space in the Bayou Greenway system, we need volunteers now more than ever, to help connect people to their parks and empower the community to enjoy and explore the outdoors.
 Together we can build more thriving parks and communities for everyone.
 These are #ParksByYou.

 This volunteer program is set up to best leverage your passion and the time you have to give.
 We have a variety of opportunities, both indoor and outdoor, with a variety of different time commitments.
 Sign up for the opportunities and events that best fit you!